 Another way to look at this is that maintenance planning reduces delays during jobs, whilst scheduling reduces delays between jobs.

 To succeed in improving your productivity you need both Planning and Scheduling.
 Planning alone or scheduling alone just won’t cut it.

 The Maintenance Planning & Scheduling Process

 There are many versions of maintenance planning and scheduling processes floating around.
 But, in essence, they all come down to the same basic steps outlined in the diagram below:

 In the rest of this article, I’ll walk you through the planning & scheduling process in detail.

 Note: the process I describe here I will walk you through a corrective maintenance job that starts with someone raising a work request.
 The process for preventive maintenance is really the same except that the first step of the process is done – or at least should be done – as part of a structured process developing your PM program.

 The process starts with creating a quality work request for the new job.
 An Operator notices a pump has started to leak and raises a work request for maintenance to fix the leak.

 Review and approve all new work requests on a daily basis.
-Do this review jointly with your planner, supervisor and Operations in the room.
+Do this review jointly with your planner, supervisor, and Operations in the room.
 By doing it as a team effort you get better results that reflect your business priorities.
-You also start to instil cooperation, understanding and trust.
+You also start to instill cooperation, understanding and trust.

 As part of the review of the work request – and before approving it – you need to prioritize it.
 This is one of the most important steps in the process especially for those plants that are still in a reactive environment.